adamsoutar/SuperBAS/Docs/LanguageSpec.md

 #### INCLUDE

-Use with a string indicating a path to another basic file.
+Use with a **compile-time constant** string indicating a path to another basic file.
 This file will essentially be 'pasted' into the program.

 Calculate.bas
 ```